Expand/Collapse All

 • Where do foreign levies come from?

 Beginning in the 1980s, various European countries adopted laws imposing levies on blank videocassettes, recording equipment, home video rentals and cable retransmission to ensure that authors received payment for the private copying and use of their work.
-The levies have been extended over the years to other blank media such as DVDs.
-Since the start of the program, the Guild has collected foreign levies from 21 countries in Europe, Latin America and Asia.
+The levies have been extended over the years to other blank media such as DVDs, mobile phones, and tablets.
+Since the start of the program, the Guild has collected foreign levies from 25 countries in Europe, South America, and Asia.

 • Who collects the levies?